Creamy Mushroom Pasta Sauce with Crème Fraîche

 - Prepare the mushrooms: Trim the stems off 1½ pounds white button or cremini mushroomss.
 Tear the caps into generous bite-sized pieces – you want a rustic, chunky texture.

 - Bring a large (5-6 quarts) water to a boil along with 4 tablespoons kosher salt (or use 1 ½ tablespoons regular table salt).
-Cook ½ pound dried pasta according to package directions, until al dente.
+Cook ½ pound fettuccine or linguine pasta according to package directions, until al dente.
 Before draining the pasta, scoop out 1 cup of the cooking water and reserve.

 - While the pasta cooks, heat 3 tablespoons extra virgin olive oil in a large (12-inch) skillet (preferably nonstick) over medium-high heat.
 Add the mushrooms to the pan and spread them out in one layer.
 Cook 5 minutes without stirring.
 Give the pan a shake and stir the mushrooms around.
 Cook another 5 minutes.